-Dr. Herskowitz has performed more than 7,000 cardiovascular surgical procedures and is a leading expert in the field of minimally invasive aortic and mitral valve surgery, as well as beating heart surgery.
-He is the principal investigator on numerous research projects and has lectured and published extensively on heart and lung surgery.
+He has performed more than 10,000 cardiovascular surgical procedures and is a leading expert in the field of minimally invasive aortic and mitral valve surgery, as well as aortic aneurysms and complex adult cardiac surgery.

-He has consistently had one of the lowest morbidities and mortalities in the state of Florida as well as in the United States.
-He was recently honored as the American Heart Associations 2007 honoree for outstanding contributions to Cardiac Surgery in South Florida.
-He has been recognized as a Gold Coast Magazine Top Doctor from 2008 through 2012.
-In 2010, Broward General was recognized as a Highest performing Cardiac Aurgery Hospital.
+Dr. Herskowitz strives to bring the highest quality and most compassionate medical care to patients in the South Florida area and has consistently had one of the lowest morbidity and mortality rates in the state of Florida as well as the United States.
+In 2007, he was honored as the American Heart Association’s honoree for Outstanding Contributions to Cardiac Surgery in South Florida, and has been recognized as a Gold Coast Magazine Top Doctor from 2008 through 2019.